What the Restaurant Industry Can Learn from Amazon | Operations

 When Jeff Bezos founded Amazon, he always put customers at the center of every decision.
 He knew that if customers had positive experiences, they would continue to order from Amazon.

 Bezos has always kept an open line of communication with customers.
-He let customers send comments to his personal email address and spent time going through the comments.
+He let customers send comments to his personal email address and spent time browsing through the comments.
 When Bezos identified an issue based on a customer complaint, he wanted it resolved quickly.
 He forwarded an email with the complaint and only said “?”
 This meant that an employee had to quickly find an answer to the problem.

-Articles are easy to find
+Items are easy to search